Luscious and Lovely Filo Lamb Pie

 - Soak the raisins in whatever hooch or tea you’ve chosen.

 - Preheat the oven to 180°C – use the aga baking oven if you have an Aga (you may want to do this about ten minutes before you stop cooking the lamb).

 - Heat the olive oil and a walnut of butter in a large lidded casserole, or if you are using leftover cooked lamb you can just use a big frying pan.

 - Add the onion and begin to fry gently.

 - Add the garlic, cinnamon and cumin and stir around for about a minute.

 - Add the meat and sear over a high heat (Why?
 Go here to find out).

 - Cover the casserole, turn the heat down and simmer for a couple of hours (at least one).
-Use the simmering oven if you have an aga, or you could use a slow cooker if you have one of those.
+Use the simmering oven if you have an Aga, or you could use a slow cooker if you have one of those.
 If you are using leftover cooked lamb you don’t need to do this.

-- Pour in the lamb mixture.
+- Pour the lamb mixture into your pie container.